suphero/smart-stores-web/docs/faq.md

 # FAQ

 ## My data in the app is inconsistent with my store.
-How can I fix?
+How can I fix it?

 We normally synchronize your data periodically.
 If you have any data inconsistency:

-- Go to `Settings` page
+- Go to the `Settings` page
-- Scroll down to `Bulk` field
+- Scroll down to the `Bulk` field
-- Press `Refresh` button
+- Press the `Refresh` button
-- Wait for a while the app get synced.
+- Wait for a while the app gets synced